 -

-Do all HIV positive people need ART?
+Do all people living with HIV need ART?

 Yes.